Installing Cabinet Knobs

 First she measured the corner square on the cabinets.
 It was 1.5″ square.

 Then she made a hole in a piece of cardboard 3/4″ from two edges of the template.
-This way we knew our hole would be centered in the square every time!
+So, this way we knew our hole would be centered in the square every time!
 And she marked the outside corner with a little arrow.

-I lined up the template at the corner of the cabinet, making sure the arrow was pointed at the outside corner.
+Making sure the arrow was pointed at the outside corner, I lined up the template at the corner of the cabinet.
 (We used the edge of the raised panel, instead of the actual corner of the cabinet.)

 Then I drilled into the cabinet until I felt it enter the scrap wood.